TheShagwell/TheShagwell/README.md

 > ⭐ A daily update on my Github is always the norm and the passion for me, pushing one commit at a time.

-> 🎁 If you mind to Buy me coffee 😎🥤
+> 🎁 If you do not mind, you can as well Buy me coffee 😎🥤

 > 🤙 Of course am a Nigerian 🎆!
 We code everyday!!